DatHonestDude/DatHonestDude/README.md

 ---

-> 🧠 “Exploit the system, not the users.”
+> 🧠 “If there are bugs in the light, use dark instead.”
+>                               ~ Sun Wzu (Art of Coding)
-> © 2025 ShellJacker — All rights reserved.
+> © 2025 thatawesomedude — All rights reserved.